WINOFFRG/mingo-crack/README.md

 # Mingo Crack - PRO Activator

+`
+⚠️ UPDATE (15-06-22): To support the developer and an amazing MongoDB GUI Client - Mingo, I have removed all the releases of this crack.
+Neither this repo will no longer be maintained nor the crack would be released.
+It is requested to everyone to buy the product from their official site. https://mingo.io/
+`

 ## Why do I prefer Mingo over MongoDB Compass?
 As a Full Stack developer, I often work with MongoDB Compass.
 But, I find it to be a bit of a hassle to work with.
 Since then, I started looking out for some other MongoDB GUI Client which is has a little more better feel and a bit more advanced features. 🤷‍♂️